2 nabbed at Texas border in credit card fraud case

 Asked about the McAllen arrests, Target spokeswoman Molly Snyder said in an email Monday that the investigation was active and ongoing.

-“I’d have to refer you to local law enforcement there for any questions about their community,” she said.
 The Minneapolis-based company said last week that it has stopped more than a dozen operations that sought to scam breach victims by way of email, phone calls and text messages.

 McAllen police began working with the Secret Service after a number of area retailers were hit with fraudulent purchases on Jan.
 12. The Secret Service confirmed that the fraudulent accounts traced back to the original Target data breach from December, Rodriguez said.